-The AD8114/AD8115 are high density building blocks for creating crosspoint arrays of dimensions larger than 16×16 .
-Various features, such as output disable, chip enable, and gain-of-one and gain-of-two options, are useful for creating larger arrays.
-When required for customizing a crosspoint array size, they can be used with the AD8108 and AD8109, a pair (unity gain and gain-of-two) of 8×8 video crosspoint switches, or the AD8110 and AD8111, a pair (unity gain and gain-of-two) 16×8 video crosspoint switches.
+The AD8110/AD8111 are high-density building blocks for creating crosspoint arrays of dimensions larger than $16\times 8$ .
+Various features such as output disable, chip enable, and gain-of-one- and-two options are useful for creating larger arrays.
+For very large arrays, they can be used along with the AD8116, a $16\times 16$ video crosspoint device.
+In addition, when required for customizing a crosspoint array size, they can be used with the AD8108 and AD8109, a pair (unity gain and gain-of-two) of $8\times 8$ video crosspoint switches.

-The first consideration in constructing a larger crosspoint is to determine the minimum number of devices are required.
-The 16×16 architecture of the AD8114/AD8115 contains 256 "points," which is a factor of 64 greater than a 4×1 crosspoint (or multiplexer).
-The PC board area, power consumption and design effort savings are readily apparent when compared to using these smaller devices.
+The first consideration in constructing a larger crosspoint is to determine the minimum number of devices that are required.
+The $16\times8$ architecture of the AD8110/AD8111 contains 128 "points," which is a factor of 32 greater than a $4\times1$ crosspoint.
+The PC board area and power consumption savings are readily apparent when compared to using these smaller devices.